 Two travelers submitted fake vaccination cards before flying to Toronto.
-Each was fined nearly $20,000.
+Each was fined nearly $16,000.

 The case involving the Toronto travelers is yet another example of airline passengers who have refused to comply with covid safety requirements as more countries loosen their nonessential travel restrictions.
 Throughout the pandemic, unruly passengers have defied flight attendants and refused to wear masks during their flights as required.
 One couple boarded a flight to Hawaii in November, despite having tested positive for the coronavirus.

 Those who submit false information or documents to Canadian authorities upon entry are subject to fines and criminal charges.
-The offense carries a maximum fine of $750,000 and up to six months in jail.
+The offense carries a maximum fine of about $600,000 and up to six months in jail.
 It could also lead to prosecution for forgery under the country’s criminal code.

-In the case of the two travelers who entered Canada from the U.S. in mid-July, the PHAC issued each passenger four fines totaling $19,720 for “providing false information related to proof of vaccination credentials and pre-departure tests” and for “noncompliance with the requirement to stay at a government-authorized accommodation and on-arrival testing requirements.”
+In the case of the two travelers who entered Canada from the United States in mid-July, the Canadian health agency issued each passenger four fines totaling $15,820 for “providing false information related to proof of vaccination credentials and pre-departure tests” and for “non-compliance with the requirement to stay at a government-authorized accommodation and on-arrival testing requirements.”

-The incidents reported Friday “are the only instances since July 5 of fraudulent documents detected at the border,” the PHAC told Newsweek.
-The agency said it would not provide additional details to the outlet, citing the privacy of those involved and judicial due process.
+“These are the first travellers who have been issued fines for providing fraudulent vaccination information,” the agency told The Washington Post, adding that it would not provide additional details, citing the privacy of those involved and judicial process.